 Monday marks yet another holiday on our yearly calendar, a day in which some of us will enjoy time away from work; others will wrap up final beach weekends before the school year kicks into high gear; and still others will use the day as one to simply catch their breath or merely catch up.

-Will many of us here in Madison County stop to think of why it is we have this holiday, or for what reason it was decided that this should be a day in which to celebrate?
-We should.
+Few of us will stop to think of why it is we have this holiday, or for what reason it was decided that this should be a day in which to celebrate.

 Labor Day, celebrated the first Monday in September, is a day set aside each year to honor those who labor, and to those who have labored through history to advance our nation and provide it both social and economic achievements.